nativanando/practical-react-hooks/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and the big goal is to create a pattern to develope all of the user interface of CELTAB's projects.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and the big goal is to create a pattern to develop react apps.

 ## Available Scripts